JosemaRguez/Chuck-Norris-Jokes/README.md

 ## Top jokes
 If you access to the top clicking "Top jokes" on navbar you will get top 5 jokes.

-It is possible to access using the url: http://localhost:3000/topjokes/N
+It is possible to access to the N top using the url: http://localhost:3000/topjokes/N